 Anolon handles vary by collection.
 Some are straight, some are curved, and some are wrapped in a grippy silicone sleeve that Anolon calls their “SureGrip” handle.

 Anolon handles tend to be a rounder and bulkier than All-Clad, giving you more to hold.

-Like All-Clad, Anolon handles are connected to the base with steel rivets, but the rivets on the pan’s interior are flat, making it easier to clean.
+Like All-Clad, Anolon handles are connected to the base with steel rivets, but the rivets on the pan’s interior are flat and coated with non-stick material, making it easier to clean.
 Anolon branded this feature, calling it their “Unity Surface.”